icecave/isolator/README.md

 The test verifies the behavior of the `MyDocument` class completely, without requiring any disk access.

-Using an isolator is most helpful when testing code that uses global functions which maintain global state or utilize external resources such as databases, filesystems, etc. It is usually unnecessary to mock out deterministic functions such as `strlen()`, for example.
+Using an isolator is most helpful when testing code that uses functions which maintain global state or utilize external resources such as databases, filesystems, etc. It is usually unnecessary to mock out deterministic functions such as `strlen()`, for example.

 ## Isolator Trait